mhinz/neovim-remote/README.md

                         all nvim processes.
   -cc <cmd>             Execute a command before every other option.
   -c <cmd>              Execute a command after every other option.
+  -d                    Diff mode.
+Use :diffthis on all to be opened buffers.
   -l                    Change to previous window via ":wincmd p".
   -o <file> [<file> ...]
                         Open files via ":split".